-One of the methods that we can use to factor trinomials is by trail and error or unfoiling.
+One of the methods that we can use to factor trinomials is by trial and error or unfoiling.

 In these lessons, we will learn how to factorize trinomials by the trial and error method.
 Many examples and worked solutions are shown.

 We also have a trinomial calculator that will help you to factorize trinomials.
 Use it to check your answers.